Franklin University Data & Information Overview

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Franklin University, approximately 77% of students took out student loans averaging $8,135 a year.
 That adds up to $32,540 over four years for those students.

-The student loan default rate at Franklin University is 7.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Franklin University is 5.0%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Franklin University Graduates Make?bachelor's degree recipients from Franklin University make around $48,500 per year during the early years of their employment.
-That's great news for Franklin University students since it is 22% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Franklin University Graduates Make?students who graduate from Franklin University with a bachelor's degree go on to jobs where they make an average salary of $51,859 in their early years.
+That's great news for Franklin University students since it is 22% more than the average college graduate's salary of $42,485 per year.

 Location of Franklin University